-This procedure is used in patients who have pain in the lower part of their back which has been confirmed to be caused by positive discography studies and with a disk as the main source of the pain.
+Intradiscal electrothermocoagulation is a procedure used in patients experiencing pain in the lower part of their back, confirmed by positive discography studies, with a disk identified as the main source of the pain.

 There are other facts that are included in the procedure’s criteria such as:

 1. The involved patients should describe or have a history of low back pain for over a period of 6 months that has not responded to other conservative treatment methods such as trial transforaminal nerve root or epidural injections of steroids.

 2.The disk height at the pain site should be greater or equal to 50% of normal disk height level.

 3. The treated patient should not have symptoms in the lower extremity that are associated with the pathology at the disk not unless these findings are caused by other factors or conditions and are independent of the situation at the disk level.

 4. The CT or MRI scan of the targeted area should not show frank disk herniation, though disk bulges or protrusions might be present.

 5. A patient becomes a strong candidate if there is a positive provocative discography at the level in considerations well as an asymptomatic disc control in the adjacent area.

 6. The patient being treated has presentations associated with short period of sitting that are characterized by low back pain as opposed to pain that emanates from long sitting periods.

 This procedure is normally carried out using a catheter which is inserted into the pulposus compartment through a posterolateral approach.